Football in Serbia: Kingdom of Serbia and Austria-Hungary

-Football first came to Serbia in the spring of 1896 when a Jewish student, Hugo Buli, after he had returned from his studies in Germany, brought the first football from Berlin to Belgrade.
+Football arrived in the Kingdom of Serbia in the spring of 1896 when a Jewish student, Hugo Buli, after he had returned from his studies in Germany, brought the first football from Berlin to Belgrade.
 He brought the ball to his friends from the Belgrade gymnastics society Soko, and founded the first football section in Southeast Europe on 12 May.
+The first football match in Serbia took place on 19 May 1896 in Belgrade, between groups of local athletes and members of the Soko gymnastics society.
+Despite being reported in the press, the match attracted only about fifty spectators and generated little interest.
+The game attracted little interest and some hostility from spectators unfamiliar with the sport.
+Despite this, efforts to promote football continued, leading to the founding of Serbia’s first football club in 1899, the First Serbian Football Society.

 The inaugural meeting of the First Serbian Football Society (Prvo srpsko društvo za igranje loptom) took place on 1 May 1899, at the restaurant Trgovačka kafana, at initiative of Hugo Buli, and with support of Andra Nikolić, who was then Minister of Foreign Affairs in the Kingdom of Serbia.
 Feti Bey, the Turkish consul in Belgrade, was elected as President, and the lawyer Mihailo Živadinović as the Vice-President.
 In spring 1899, the first football field was built in the Topčider neighbourhood of Belgrade, and the first match was played in May of that year between two teams of the members of the football society.